 - Popcorn popper

-- Refrigerator (no more than 4.4 cubic feet and Energy Star certified)—one per room
+- Refrigerator (no more than 4.4 cubic feet)—one per room

 Cooking meals is only permitted in designated hall or area kitchens.
 Hall kitchenettes are not intended for regular meal preparation because they cannot accommodate the number of residents in each hall.

 Use of microwave ovens, popcorn poppers, or other approved electrical appliances is permitted in resident rooms/suites for preparation of snacks.
 One micro-fridge unit is provided in all Sherman Hall and Daniels Hall rooms.
 You may not prepare meals in your room/suite, as it is a violation of state health codes.
-If you do, you may be charged up to $50 per occurrence or lose your housing contract.
-Toasters, toaster-ovens, and "George Foreman"-type grills are not permitted in resident rooms at any time.
+If you do, you may be charged up to $50 per occurrence or lose your University Housing Contract.
+Small appliances with exposed heating elements (such as toasters, toaster-ovens, and electric grills) are prohibited in resident rooms at any time.

 Adding your personal touches to your room/suite will help to make it your own.
 We encourage you to display decorations, posters, or pictures as long as they do not deface or damage the surface or structure of the room/suite.
-Please do not use tacks or nails in the walls, bookcases, doors, desks, or beds, but rather use poster putty or poster tape provided at the beginning of the year.
-If you need additional putty/tape, see your Resident Advisor.
+Do not use tacks or nails in the walls, bookcases, doors, desks, or beds, but rather use poster putty or poster tape provided at the beginning of the year.
 Keep in mind that curtain rods or blind rods will not support the weight of plants.
 You may use additional furniture of your own in your room/suite as long as your roommate(s)/suitemate(s) agree to this arrangement.
 Due to limited storage space, no University furniture may be removed from resident rooms/suites.
 Carpet tape is difficult to remove and destroys the tiles.
 Please do not use this on your room/suite carpet.

 Each room will be inspected before, during, and/or after resident occupancy, and residents will be charged for any damages.
 The maintenance staff schedules repair work and determines the actual repair or replacement costs.
 Only maintenance staff members can paint or repair University property.
 Normal wear and tear will be considered in assessing costs for materials and labor.